jaff2836/Windows_x64_Registry_Tweaks/README.md

 This is currently wip, but you can currently add the registry.

-All registry codes are in TenForums, MajorGeeks, AskVG.com and Ray Woodcock.
+All registry codes are in TenForums/ElevenForums, MajorGeeks, AskVG.com and Ray Woodcock.

 # TODO